 - Kuala Lumpur: Hop on a flight or bus to check out the ever-increasing awesomeness of Malaysia’s capital.
 Get started with this list of things to do in Kuala Lumpur.

 - Hankering for some fresh air?
-Escape the bustle of George Town at Penang Hill, Malaysia’s first colonial hill station and a mini tropical mountain retreat just minutes from the city.
-Or for an even more compelling day out in nature, go hiking in Penang National Park.
+Escape the bustle of George Town at Penang Hill, Malaysia’s first colonial hill station, and a mini tropical mountain retreat just minutes from the city.
+Or, for an even more compelling day out in nature, go hiking in Penang National Park.

-- Craving some Penang street food?
+- Craving some street food?
 Head to Gurney Drive or Kimberley Street Night Market for some of the island’s most mouth-watering culinary delights.